Skip to content

 Persia Is Named — Not Implied

-Ezekiel 38 is the most direct prophecy about an end-times war involving Persia.
+Ezekiel 38 is the most direct prophecy about a war involving the territory of Persia.
 Here's what God told the prophet:

 "And the word of the LORD came unto me, saying, Son of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him."
 (Ezekiel 38:1-2)

-Then a few verses later, the players in the coalition are named:
+Then a few verses later, the territories of the coalition are named:

 "Persia, Ethiopia, and Libya with them; all of them with shield and helmet."
 (Ezekiel 38:5)